ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 ---
 title: 3.
-Making a dummy dataset
+Dummy data and privacy
 layout: default
 nav_order: 7
 has_toc: T
 ---
+# Dummy Data

 ## Why make dummy data
 Because of data privacy, can’t always upload data to AIs, but being able to do this is helpful when troubleshooting code or just building an analysis.
 In addition, having fake data to work with allows you to know the results of statistical tests, which is always a good way to check code.